• Skip to main content

 When you have been charged with a DUI, there’s no time to spare.
 The first administrative hearing often happens just a few days after the arrest.
 For the best chance of keeping your license and having your charges reduced or dropped, it’s crucial to speak to a Colorado DUI lawyer right away.

-With nearly 20 years of experience as a criminal defense lawyer, including as a public defender, Boulder DUI lawyer Janene McCabe has earned her stripes in the courtroom.
-She will help you fight your DUI charges and stand by your side every step of the way.
+With more than 25 years of experience as a criminal defense attorney, including as a public defender, Boulder DUI lawyer Janene McCabe has earned her stripes in the courtroom.
+She will help you fight your DUI charges with a tailored defense strategy and stand by your side every step of the way, from the first free consultation right until your case is dealt with.

-At McCabe Law, we’ll comb through every detail of your case to find the facts other attorneys—even the prosecution—might have missed.
+At McCabe Law, our Boulder criminal defense attorneys will comb through every detail of your case to find the facts other attorneys—even the prosecution—might have missed.
 If the police skipped steps in your arrest, we’ll know.
 If they made a mistake calibrating or administering an alcohol or drug test, we’ll find out.

-We’re on your side and ready to get to work fighting for your rights.
-Please contact us right away for your free and confidential DUI consultation or call 720-996-2422.
+We’re on your side and ready to get to work fighting for your rights when facing criminal charges like a DUI or DWAI charge.
+Please contact us right away for your free and confidential DUI consultation or call 720-821-1457 for a more favorable outcome.